 - If you already had invitations printed and mailed, now you have to pay for another mailing, to notify everyone of the new location.

 That's assuming you find a venue that's available on the same date you originally booked.
 If you're forced to pick a new date, get ready for more headaches and costs:

 - Retainers, deposits or down payments with many wedding vendors are usually attached to a specific date, and those payments often aren't transferable to other dates.
 Review your contracts carefully.

 - If any of your vendors are already booked elsewhere for your new date, you'll need to replace them as well.

 - Again, if your invitations (or "save the date" notices) already went out, you need to notify everyone of the new plans.

 - Some guests who were able to RSVP "yes" to the original date might not be able to make it for the new date, and vice versa.

 - Out-of-town guests will need to change flights, rental car and hotel reservations, and so forth.

 Wedding insurance won't save you the hassle of having to find new vendors or notify your guests.
 But it can help with the extra costs that can arise when you relocate or reschedule your wedding.

-To their credit, if you didn't read the story, The Beeches in Rome refunded couples and paid-off vendor balances.
-Hats off to them for taking care of everyone affected by their closing.
-But still, these couples might have to pay more than their original budget to relocate their weddings.
+To their credit, if you didn't read the story linked above, The Beeches in Rome refunded couples and paid-off vendor balances.
+Hats off to them for taking care of everyone affected by their closing -- that's extremely rare.
+But still, these couples might have had to pay more than their original wedding budget to relocate their weddings.